stripe/stripe-react-native/docs/api-reference/hooks.md

 It returns an object with:

 - `presentApplePay: (items: CartSummaryItem[]) => Promise<void>` - function to initiate apple payment.
 Read more in [presentApplePay](#presentapplepay) section.
-- `completePaymentWithApplePay: (clientSecret: string) => Promise<void>` - function to complete payment.
+- `confirmApplePayPayment: (clientSecret: string) => Promise<void>` - function to complete payment.
 This function require clientSecret argument from you backend.
-Read more in [completepaymentwithapplepay](#completePaymentWithApplePay) section.
+Read more in [confirmApplePayPayment](#confirmApplePayPayment) section.
 - `isApplePaySupported: boolean` - boolean value indicates if Apple Pay is supported on the device
 - `loading: boolean` - state that indicates the status of the payment